Contents

 After successful completion of this module the students are able to,

-• to define basic terms of the energy industry technical vocabulary.
+- define basic terms of the energy industry vocabulary.

-• to explain fundamental correlations of the energy industry along the energy series.
+- explain the basic interrelationships of the energy industry along the energy series.

-• to be able to assess current developments in the transformation of the energy system itself.
+- be able to assess current developments in the transformation of the energy system themselves.

 They acquire